Research

 foundation to fight h-abc has helped fund:

-In addition to general research at CHOP, the Foundation has also contributed to the H-ABC Natural History Study: This is an ongoing study which is critical for gathering key data on patients in order to demonstrate the progression of the disease necessary for clinical trials.
+• In addition to general research at CHOP, the Foundation has also contributed to the intial roll out of the H-ABC Natural History Study: This is an ongoing study which is critical for gathering key data on patients in order to demonstrate the progression of the disease necessary for clinical trials.
 To date over 200 children are enrolled.
+See News and Articles for most recent updates

 How H-ABC Disease Research Has Progressed